facebook/react-native-website/docs/touchablewithoutfeedback.md

 ### `touchSoundDisabled`

-If true, doesn't play system sound on touch
+If true, doesn't play a system sound on touch.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |